 Getting the Most Out of Your Duracell Rechargeables

-To truly unlock the potential and extend the life of your Duracell rechargeable batteries, a little knowledge goes a long way.
+To truly open up the potential and extend the life of your Duracell rechargeable batteries, a little knowledge goes a long way.
 These powerful cells are designed for durability, but proper care ensures they perform optimally for years.

 Choosing the Right Battery for the Job